crowdcoinChain/crowdcoin-1/README.md

 ***Step 4: Transfer 1,000 CRC to each masternode public address***

-To allow your remote masternode to start you need to send 1,000 CRC to each masternode address in your local wallet, as generated in *Step 3* that you intend to operate.
-The transaction needs to be exactly 2,500 ARTX.
+To allow your remote masternode to start you need to send 1,000 CRC to each masternode address in your local wallet, as generated in ***Step 3*** that you intend to operate.
+The transaction needs to be exactly ***1,000 CRC***.
 When you make this transaction, ensure that you factor in fees.
-The windows wallet will show you the total amount being deposited so ensure this reads excacly 2,500 ARTX.
-Just to reiterate, you need to send exactly 2,500 ARTX in a single transaction to each masternode address that you intend to operate.
+The windows wallet will show you the total amount being deposited so ensure this reads excacly ***1,000 CRC***.
+Just to reiterate, you need to send exactly ***1,000 CRC*** in a **single transaction** to each masternode address that you intend to operate.

 ***Step 5: Record the transaction and output ID***